Home Compare BKG.L vs TDY

 The Berkeley Group Holdings vs Teledyne Technologies: Which Stock Looks Stronger in 2026?

-Structurally, The Berkeley and Teledyne Technologies are closely matched — neither holds a meaningful edge overall.
+The structural profiles are close, with The Berkeley carrying a narrow edge on growth.
 Teledyne Technologies still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Teledyne Technologies, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with The Berkeley, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BKG.L: STOXX 600, TDY: Russell 1000).